Homeschool FAQ

 There are so many ways to stay in the loop and continue learning with Singapore math!

-For video instruction for Dimensions Math Grades 7–8, as well as Primary Mathematics lessons, visit Singapore Math Live, which provides tools and information for teaching those levels at home.
+For video instruction for Dimensions Math Grades 7–8, as well as Primary Mathematics lessons, visit our Online Courses & Tutoring page.

 Our Dimensions Math eBook platform was designed for the traditional classroom setting and eBooks must be purchased in bulk per classroom.
-Currently, our eBooks are unfortunately unavailable for individual purchase for homeschool or charter school situations.
-However, we are looking into the possibility of making them available in the future.
+Currently, our eBooks are unavailable for individual purchase for homeschool or charter school situations.
+We are looking into the possibility of making them available in the future.

 Singapore Math Method